Does a degree in engineering automatically make you future-proof? Especially in countries that pioneer in the technical field, like Germany.

 - Learning and Social Responsibility – technical development requires human development.
 Here I see learning as a developmental process.
 In addition, it is important to think about the societal challenges that technology brings.

-We will all need a better understanding of other disciplines, a handle on data, and the ability to learn and evaluate our actions.
+We would all benefit from a better understanding of other disciplines, a handle on data, and an ability to learn and evaluate our actions.

 Leave a Reply